brendanperry/brendanperry/README.md

-### Hi there 👋
+### Hi! 👋

+My name is Brendan, and I love to build things.
-I am a student at PFW and developer at Aptera.
+I have a passion for open-source and privacy respecting software.

-I enjoy baseball, finance, and family.

-Say hey bperry@hey.com
+- Reach out: brendan@brendanperry.me
+- Connect: www.linkedin.com/in/brendanperry